conroy9068/project-2-quiz-app/readme.md

 - A feature i would add is to use the localStorage of the browser to store the score in the browser.
 - The feature to highlight the correct and wrong answers after the user submits their answer.
 - A lifeline button that can be click once and it would remove two wrong answers to leave it 50/50
+- I would like to update highlight.js and use a dark theme for the code snippets so that it would work better with the rest of the design.

 ## Testing